eneerge/Powershell-Securely-Store-Encrypted-Credentials/README.md

 3. Simply call the "ReadCreds" script with the "action" to read the encrypted value from the registry and decrypt it

 # Example 1 - Retrieving secret in a Batch Script
-- Credentials have been installed into jsmith's user account using the installer script.
+- Credentials have been installed into jsmith's user account using the WriteCreds script.
 - Jsmith is writing a batch script where he needs to use a password (or client secret key) to access the Azure Graph Api.

 In this scenario, Jsmith can retrieve this password using the following code: